 I develop each workshop, speech, and consultation specifically to meet your needs.
 Please let me know how I can partner with you and your colleagues to benefit your students, your communities, and your institution.

 Barbara Jacoby Consulting

-New Article on Civic Engagement and the Arts
+New Article on Commuter Students and Civic Engagement

-As Contributing Editor for the Journal of College & Character, my article, “Educating Students for Civic Engagement: What the Arts Have To Do With It,” was published in the November 2019 issue.
+In my second year as Contributing Editor for the Journal of College & Character, my latest article, “Igniting the Civic Engagement of Commuter Students,” was published in the August 2020 issue.
 You can read it online HERE.